Ten Great Kidnapping Movies You (Probably) Haven’t Seen

 WHO’S HARRY CRUMB?
 (1989)

 The late, great John Candy stars in this wacky Pink Panther knockoff as a bumbling private detective who gets hired to solve a kidnapping.
 He’s expected to botch the job, but – sometimes through no fault of his own, and sometimes because he’s surprisingly capable – he actually manages to put the pieces together in one inspired comedy set piece after another (and a few clunky ones, but they don’t last long).
-John Candy was a marvelous comedic performer and Who’s Harry Crumb? is one of his most underrated films.
+John Candy was a marvelous comedic performer and Who’s Harry Crumb? is one of his most underrated films, and one of the better kidnapping movies.

 Top Photo: Paramount Pictures